isomerpages/govtech-gobusiness-main/pages/ipgrow/lively-green-strategic-brand.md

 <b>Website:</b> <a href='https://livelygreen.sg'>https://livelygreen.sg</a>

-<b>Offer:</b> We offer a free consultation to discuss your needs - from strategy to execution, we're here to support your business at every stage.
+<b>Offer:</b> IP Business Clinic participating service provider.
+We offer a free consultation to discuss your needs - from strategy to execution, we're here to support your business at every stage.

-<a class='btn' href='https://form.gov.sg/67d7d6e4a20dc8c2972b621c' target='_blank' rel='noopener'>Get in touch</a>
+<a class='btn' href='https://form.gov.sg/6804861915186e662891120a' target='_blank' rel='noopener'>Get in touch</a>

 {% include overview.html anchorlinks=site.data.ov013_2-ipgrow-company-profile %}